42php/42php-old/README.md

 # 42php

-42php is a develop oriented CMS.
+42php is a developer oriented CMS.
 It will be shipped with a lot of prod-ready plugins, ergonomic and highly customizable.

 ## Install